valflanza/StatisticalAnalysisofAccessoryGenomes/README.md

 # Statistical Analysis of Accessory Genomes

-Here you can find all the necessary files and link to complete the workflow proposed on the paper (Miguel Diez Fernández de Bobadilla & Val F. Lanza 2019)
+Here you can find all the necessary files and link to complete the workflow proposed on the paper (Miguel Diez Fernández de Bobadilla & Val F. Lanza, 2019)

 These are the link to downlods the additional software